k00c/todoMVC-qa/qa_practice_plan.md

 ### 1. **Integrate with CI/CD**

-- [ ] Add AI/static analysis tools (e.g., CodeQL, SonarCloud, actionlint) to CI for enhanced code safety and quality.
+- [ ] Add AI/static analysis tools (e.g., CodeQL, SonarCloud) to CI for enhanced code safety and quality.
 - [ ] Set up a dedicated "Quality Gate Review" in the workflow to ensure all code passes linting, formatting, static analysis, and security checks before merging.

 ---